saturdaymp/XPlugins.Notifications/README.md

 ```

 ## Handling Notifications
-In your portable class project you need to subscribe to recieven incoming notifictions.
+In your portable class project you need to subscribe to receive incoming notifications.
 To do this create class that implments the INotificationObserver interface and it's one method NotificationRecieved.
 For example:

 ```C#
 public class NotificationObserver : INotificationObserver